 By Jennifer Larson, contributor

-how good are you at taking care of yourself?
-Are you finding a reasonable
+you at taking care of yourself?
+Are you finding a reasonable balance between

-balance between work and home?
-Is there room for improvement?
+work and home life?
+Is there room for Improvement?

 a physician recruiter at Merritt Hawkins if you’re considering a career change.

 blocking your way or preventing you from taking better care of yourself?
 Here